-and their value is another nested array which itself usually contains one showItem as key and a list of comma-separated field names which should emerge at the Input Form.
+and their value is another nested array which itself usually contains one showItem as key and a list of comma-separated field names that should emerge at the Input Form.
 An example of the table

 'types' => [ '0' => ['showitem' => 'hidden,status,name,address;;1;;description,contacts,offers,administrator'], ],

 Even though the behavior and the appearance of the table fields are configured in up in the input form.
 This prevents trouble when commenting out just be hidden, or the overall order of the Input Form’s table fields should be

-The behaviour and the appearance of a field may be altered through several additional parameters - as well as with the field
+The behavior and the appearance of a field may be altered through several additional parameters - as well as with the field